 Character Education Certificate

-- Infuse social-emotional character development into the culture of the school
+- Infuse social-emotional character development into the school culture

-- Tackle equity through a commitment to the development of student and staff potential
+- Tackle equity through a commitment to foster student and staff potential

 Ideal for the following groups